jeffbeech/Detecting-Abnormal-ECGs/README.md

 ```

 ## For more information
 See the full [Jupyter notebook](https://github.com/jeffbeech/ECG_Anomaly_Detection/blob/main/project_notebook.ipynb) and the [presentation](https://github.com/jeffbeech/ECG_Anomaly_Detection/blob/main/Presentation.pdf).
-An environment.yml file and a requirements.txt file are included in the repository for full reproducability.
+An environment.yml file and a requirements.txt file are included in the repository for full reproducibility.